DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 BIO 308 BIOGEOGRAPHY (2 UNITS)

-Distribution of world flora, floristic regions of the world and zoogeographic regions of the world, comparision of tropical and temperate flora, dispersal and colonization of land by plants and animals, island biogeography, relationships between vegetation, soil types and climate, relationships between plant distribution and world fauna
+Distribution of world flora.
+Floristic regions of the world.
+Zoogeographic regions of the world.
+Comparison of tropical and temperate flora.
+Dispersal and colonization of land by plants and animals.
+Island biogeography.
+Relationships between vegetation, soil types and climate.
+Relationships between plant distribution and world fauna

 BIO 309 PLANT BREEDING (1 UNIT)